 FAQ

-Can I use dry beans?– For this recipe, you can, but I would cook them first according to the directions here (just substitute the garbanzos for black beans)- Costa Rican Style Slow Cooker Black Beans Recipe.
+For this recipe, you can, but I would cook them first just like I cook the Costa Rican back beans.

 Printable Recipe